lazd/VoodooI2CGoodix/README.md

 4. Copy `VoodooI2CGoodix.kext` to `/Volumes/EFI/EFI/CLOVER/kexts/Other/` and restart.

+## Usage

+If installation was successful, you should now be able to tap and drag on the touchscreen.
+In addition, all trackpad gestures are supported, such as two finger scrolling, pinch to zoom, twist to rotate, etc. See the Trackpad preference pane in System Preferences for configuration and examples.

+You will want to set your scroll direction to "Natural" in the Trackpad preference pane so scrolling with the touchscreen is intuitive.

+You can also right click by tapping and holding.

 ## Debugging

 Ping us [on gitter](https://gitter.im/lazd/VoodooI2CGoodix) and include a `.zip` file with the following:

-1. `panic.txt`: If you're experiencing a kernel panic, ensure you have the `keepsyms=1` boot argument in your Clover `config.plist`, so that your system will present you with a dialog to report the issue after the panic.
-Click "Report" and copy the full text of the kernel panic and include it as
+1. `panic.txt`: If you're experiencing a kernel panic, ensure you have the `keepsyms=1` boot argument in your Clover `config.plist` so that your system will present you with a dialog to report the issue after the panic.
+Click "Report" and copy the full text of the kernel panic and include it.

-2. `VoodooI2CLog.txt`: Dump logs releated to VoodooI2C and include them as
+2. `VoodooI2CLog.txt`: Logs releated to VoodooI2C.
+Dump logs with the following command:

 ```
-sudo log show --predicate "processID == 0" --last $time --debug --info | grep VoodooI2C > ~/Desktop/VoodooI2CLog.txt
+sudo log show --predicate "processID == 0" --last 10m --debug --info | grep VoodooI2C > ~/Desktop/VoodooI2CLog.txt
 ```

 3. `DSDT.aml`: Include your patched DSDT from `/Volumes/EFI/EFI/Clover/A/Volumes/EFI/EFI/CLOVER/ACPI/patched/DSDT.aml`.